-The Center for the Study of Innovation in Education was established by the decision of the Academic Council of the Institute of Education in December 2014.
+The Laboratory for Educational Innovation Research was established by the decision of the Academic Council of the Institute of Education in December 2014.
 We are open to collaborate with all who are interested in the research of innovative ecosystems and processes in education.

 According to a report by the Organization for Economic Cooperation and Development (OECD) entitled Measuring Innovation in Education 2019: What Has Changed in the Classroom?, Russia ranked among the top three countries where schools are changing most rapidly.